meiosis97/Sincast/README.md

 ## Projection

-Finally, we project the query on the reference and then visualize the projection on the reference atlas.
+We project the query on the reference and then visualize the projection on the reference atlas.

 ``` r
 query <- project(reference, query)